ipbuff/getStatusCode/README.md

 A convenience web app to request HTTP Status Codes.

-Simply set the URI to a status code and the server responds with the requested status code and status text in the body.
+Simply set the path to a status code and the server responds with the requested status code and status text in the body.

 ## Test
 `make test`